jaiecodes/CS437_Post_Labs/Lab3/ReadMe.md

 ## Post-Lab Assignment-1

 We used the joystick and IMU, we also measured the gait of Jaden and Siddharth so we could see how much distance we were moving per step.
-We implemented the joystick to enable directionality in our movement measurements.
-One of our initial plans was to use the joystick to activate and deactivate accelerometers as we saw fit.
-Still, after a lot of trial and error, our measurements seemed accurate, but our actual analysis would keep failing in estimating position.

-We weren't sure why, so we used the joystick method since it was the most accurate by far and gave us repeatable results.
-You can see in the graph that the position graph is accurate, and we return to almost our initial point.
-We added a factor of randomness to account for the fact that the human gait is not always a consistent value, so we varied our values between a range that we measured and found that we varied our gait in between.
+We used the IMU in order to measure acceleration in each direction.
+For our final distance calculation, we used step detection with the code provided in the Lab document.
+We have our code detect the peaks and count the number of steps we have.
+We also double-check this value since we use the joystick to establish directionality.
+Every time we pressed in a direction we wrote an integer and parsed this in our analysis to ensure that we were performing the right operation to our final distance.

 ## Post-Lab Assignment-2